SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Injection](#injection) > [This section](#exploit-the-test-tools)

 In general, a clean programming style will let you do much of the work with standard ABAP unit tests and test doubles.
 However, there are tools that will allow you to tackle trickier cases in elegant ways:

 - Use the OSQL test environment (`CL_OSQL_TEST_ENVIRONMENT`) to test complex OpenSQL statements by redirecting them to test data defined in the unit test without interfering with the rest of the system.

 - Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

+A list of the available frameworks with examples can be found in [this repository](https://github.com/sautermi0/ABAPTestIsolationDemo).

 #### Use test seams as temporary workaround